StephenNaboth/stephennaboth.github.io/README.md

 ## About Me

 I'm a PhD student in Computational Mathematics and Operations Research at Rice University in Houston, TX, USA.
-My research focuses on Kernel Methods on Partial Differential Equations.
+Currently, my research focuses on Kernel Methods on Partial Differential Equations.

 ## Website Content